 What unique experiences or opportunities will I have?

-- Presenting papers at professional conferences under the supervision of a faculty member
+- Present papers at professional conferences under the supervision of a faculty member

-- Social activities with professors to get to know them personally outside the classroom
+- Participate in social activities with professors to get to know them outside the classroom

-- Student clubs on campus, especially those that focus on diversity issues
+- Join student clubs on campus, especially those that focus on diversity issues